Last verified: today

 Absorption & Bioavailability

-Good — omega-3 fatty acids from fish oil are generally well absorbed, especially when taken with food.
-Vitamins A and D are fat-soluble and absorbed alongside the oil itself.
+Good — omega-3 fatty acids from fish oil are well absorbed when taken with food; fat-soluble vitamins A and D are absorbed alongside dietary fat.
+No specific bioavailability data provided in the supplied studies.

 Red Flags to Watch For